NicoloCavalli95horses/KMS-web-testing/01 Basics/Docker.md

 ## Installation notes

 While for both Linux and Mac the installation is quite straightforward, Windows require a prior installation of a [[WSL (Windows Subsystem for Linux)]].
 This because we need a Linux environment to run Docker and a WSL allows us to avoid the installation of a whole OS.

+## Create an image with a docker file

+A [[Docker File]] is a list of the different layers of an image (or instructions used to create that layer).
+With a Docker File, your application could be addressed as "*dockerized*"

 ## References
 [Docker](https://www.docker.com/resources/what-container/)